esp8266/Arduino/doc/reference.rst

 The ``::read()`` call does not block if there are no bytes available for reading.
 The ``::readBytes()`` call blocks until the number of bytes read complies with the number of bytes required by the argument passed in.
+The ``::flush()`` call blocks waiting for the FIFO to be empty before returning.
+It is recommended to call this to make sure all bytes have been sent before doing configuration changes on the serial port (e.g. changing baudrate) or doing a board reset.

 ``Serial`` uses UART0, which is mapped to pins GPIO1 (TX) and GPIO3 (RX).
 Serial may be remapped to GPIO15 (TX) and GPIO13 (RX) by calling